Allen Lee Hughes Fellowship Program

 Program Purpose and Description:

-Named for the Tony Award-nominated lighting designer, the Allen Hughes Fellowship is designed to increase the participation of people of color in professional theater.
-The goal of Arena Stage's fellowship and internship program is to cultivate the next generation of theater professionals by providing the highest standard of training through immersion in the art and business of producing theater. _____________________________________________________________
+The Allen Lee Hughes Fellowship is a professional training program that cultivates the next generation of theater professionals by providing the highest standard of training through immersion in the art and business of producing theater.
+Successful candidates are highly motivated individuals who are interested in pursuing a career in the arts.
+Candidates from underrepresented communities are encouraged to apply. _____________________________________________________________

-The program offers personalized training and in-depth, hands-on experience with seasoned professionals in artistic and technical production, arts administration, arts education and community outreach.
+The program offers personalized training and in-depth, hands-on experience with top-tier professionals in artistic and technical production, arts administration, arts education, and community outreach.

 _____________________________________________________________